trifork/digital-health-code-night/README.md

 https://github.com/public-apis/public-apis#health

-In the `src` folder in this Github repository, there is an example of how to use a REST based API for getting health care data in your application.
+In the `challenge` folder in this Github repository, there is an example of how to use a REST based API for getting health care data into your Go application.

 ## Challenges

-TODO!!!
-In the `src` folder there will be example code snippets of some of the challenges described in the following, but you can also start from scratch and create applications by yourself and connect to an API of your choice:
+You can get inspired by the challenges described in the following, but you can also start from scratch and create applications yourself and connect to an API of your choice.

 We will describe the coding challenges that you will start with and work on during this code-night.
 You will probably not have enough time to work on all challenges described here, but there is plenty of content in the guides to continue at home and finish the projects you have started at the code-night.